mbbroberg/mbbroberg.github.io/content/articles/2020-09-26-jobs-pipeline.md

 Suppose you're on the lookout for a new role, [make a copy](https://bit.ly/JobPipelineBrueprint) and give it a try.
 This post will be a companion piece, meant to share some guidelines to make the most of it.

-## A no doesn't mean what you think it means
+## A "no" doesn't mean what you think it means

 If you're like me and tend to live in the gaps of the org chart, you might find yourself applying to a diverse set of companies for a wide range of job titles.
 There's nothing wrong with that.
 What is a challenge, however, is seeing the pattern in chaos.